PrajalSen/PowerBi-Dashboard/README.md

 **/docs:** Additional documentation and reports related to the project.

 **Acknowledgments**

 Special thanks to my mentors and colleagues who provided valuable feedback during the development of this project.

-**License**
-This project is licensed under the MIT License - see the LICENSE file for details.

 **Contact**
-For any inquiries or further information, please contact [Prajal] at [senprajal@gmail.com].
+For any inquiries or further information, please contact [Prajal Sen] at [senprajal@gmail.com].